genfire-em/genfire-em.github.io/installation.md

 $ brew install pyqt
 ~~~

-You should now have all the dependencies necessary to run GENFIRE.
+You should now have all the dependencies necessary to run `GENFIRE`.
 To install it, make
 sure you are in the directory with setup.py and enter the follow.
 Again, you may need sudo

 ~~~